dart-archive/dart_docker/hello/README.md

 ## Running on Google Compute Engine

-The Google Compute Engine have support for [Container-optimized Google Compute Engine images][1], which is Google Compute Engine extending its support for Docker containers.
+The Google Compute Engine has support for [Container-optimized Google Compute Engine images][1], which is Google Compute Engine extending its support for Docker containers.